microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/AttachmentAndAnnotationOperations/README.md

 This .NET 6.0 sample demonstrates how to perform operations using file data with `ActivityMimeAttachment` (Attachment) and `Annotation` (Note) tables using the Dataverse SDK for .NET.

-This sample uses the [Microsoft.PowerPlatform.Dataverse.Client.ServiceClient Class](https://learn.microsoft.com/dotnet/api/microsoft.powerplatform.dataverse.client.serviceclient).
+This sample uses the [Microsoft.PowerPlatform.Dataverse.Client.ServiceClient](https://learn.microsoft.com/dotnet/api/microsoft.powerplatform.dataverse.client.serviceclient) class.

 ## Prerequisites